Legal status of Texas: History

-On February 1, 1861, a special convention in Texas adopted an ordinance of secession repealing the ordinance of annexation and seceding from the United States (by 95% vote, 166 to 8), and on February 7, the Legislature ordered a public referendum to be held on the ordinance under the direction of the convention.
-On February 23, 1861, citizens of Texas voted overwhelmingly to secede from the United States, by 75% as 46,153 to 14,747.
-During the American Civil War, Texas was invaded by Union troops many times including the final major clash of the war which was the Battle of Palmito Ranch, on May 12–13, 1865.
+On February 1, 1861, a special convention in Texas adopted an ordinance of secession that repealed the ordinance of annexation and seceded from the United States; the vote was166 to 8..
+On February 7, the Legislature ordered a public referendum to be held on the ordinance of secession.
+The next day, Governor Sam Houston issued a proclamation calling for a referendum to be held on February 23.
+On February 23, citizens of Texas voted overwhelmingly to secede from the United States, 46,153 to 14,747 During the American Civil War, Texas was invaded by Union troops many times including the final major clash of the war which was the Battle of Palmito Ranch, on May 12–13, 1865.

 On June 17, 1865, President Andrew Johnson appointed Andrew Jackson Hamilton as the provisional civilian governor of the state and directed him to convene a constitutional convention restricted to loyal Americans.
 On March 15, 1866, the convention enacted an ordinance repealing the ordinance of secession.
 A referendum was held on June 25, 1866, pursuant to the laws then in force on March 29, for the ratification of the amendments proposed by the convention.
 In March 1867 under the More Efficient Government of the Rebel States established under the first of the Reconstruction Acts, by General Orders No. 10, Gen. Philip Sheridan was appointed military governor of the Fifth Military District.

-In February 1869 the Supreme Court ruled in Texas v.
+In February 1869, the Supreme Court ruled in Texas v.
 White that the secession had been illegal, that the Union was insoluble by actions of a state, and that states therefore did not have the right to secede.